Dinner · American

 Good to know

-- Do I really need to slice the buns into three?
+- Why slice the buns into three?

-- Can I cook the patties on a grill?
+- Can I grill the patties instead?

 Related recipes